ualsg/ualsg.netlify.app/content/opportunities/ads/2021-postdoc-asean/index.md

 The research fellow will be supervised by the principal investigator [Dr Filip Biljecki](/authors/filip/), [NUS School of Design and Environment](http://www.sde.nus.edu.sg).

-The Lab will provide a motivating, conducive, and flexible environment to explore the research fellow's interests and build skills required for future career steps.
+The Lab will provide a motivating, conducive, and flexible environment to explore the research fellow's interests and build skills required for future career steps

-*Our research group aims to increase the share of women in research.
-Female candidates are therefore encouraged to apply.*

 ### Venue